The first Rs 10 lakh: why it's harder than the next 10 (and what that means on a Nepali salary)

 If you're under Rs 10 lakh in total investment assets right now, the goals for the next year are unglamorous and almost identical to year 1 of the FI roadmap:

-1. Month 1: write down the current corpus, current debt, and what you actually take home.
+- Month 1: write down the current corpus, current debt, and actual take-home.
 Most people don't know the first number to within Rs 50,000.

-3. Months 3–6: bring the emergency fund to 1.5 months.
-Start a Rs 1,000+ SIP — the amount matters less than the standing instruction existing.
+- Months 3–6: bring the emergency fund to 1.5 months.
+Start a Rs 1,000+ SIP.
+The amount matters less than the standing instruction existing.

-4. Months 6–9: increase the monthly transfer to the realistic line from the table above.
+- Months 6–9: raise the monthly transfer to the realistic line from the table above.
 Move it to a separate bank.

-5. Months 9–12: review only the transfer, not the corpus.
-Year-end target: 12 transfers in 12 months, regardless of the closing balance.
+- Months 9–12: review only the transfer, not the corpus.
+Year-end target: 12 transfers in 12 months, regardless of closing balance.

-That is the entire game, repeated for 5–7 more years.
+That is the whole game, repeated for 5–7 more years.
 The math after that takes over.

 What you actually need to know